SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-message-box.md

 ### How to Display Structured Content
 To display structured content, pass a component instead of a string literal.

-Data can be passed to the component as inputs via the options object in the form of an object literal.
-Inputs are available as input properties in the component.
+Data can be passed to the message component as inputs in the message box options.

 ```ts
 import {inject} from '@angular/core';